lewagon/dotfiles/05-Rails/06-Airbnb-Devise/TEACHERS.md

+## Day Validation Guidelines
+By day end, every team should have:
+- Written 5 to 10 user stories (week backlog)
+- Designed their Data Model
+- Chosen their routes
+- Drawn their app mockups
+- Created their Github repo & invited all its members
+- Pushed to their Github repo the first version of their app (rails new), make sure they used Le Wagon's minimal template
+- Deployed their app onto Heroku

 ## Validation Guidelines (Monday morning)

 Here are some instructions for validating DB and routes when kick-starting project on Monday morning.
 Note that students work on a Airbnb-like so they can replace `flats` by any other table of `offers` (e.g. renting `boats`, `cats`, `gardens`, etc.).